 A Bit More Detail

 A valuation is a way of assigning a notion of size to sets.
 Hugo Hadwiger classified all valuations (under reasonable assumptions) on compact convex sets: Hadwiger's Theorem says that all such valuations comprise a vector space spanned by the intrinsic volumes.
 For convex sets in Rn, there are n + 1 intrinsic volumes, which generalize both Lebesgue measure and Euler characteristic.
+Euler characteristic can be considered a topological notion of size; the other intrinsic volumes are geometric notions of size.

 Want to read more?